sorcero/dragonscales/README.md

 # dragonscales :dragon:

 `dragonscales` is a highly customizable asynchronous job-scheduler framework.
-This library is used to scale the execution of multiple tasks by multiple users.
-A developer can expose several predefined tasks that are available to the users through a jobs service, without the need to build the job system itself.
+This framework is used to scale the execution of multiple tasks by multiple clients.
+A developer can expose several predefined tasks that are available to the clients through a jobs service, without the need to build the job system itself.

 ## Usage

 ### Service developer

-As the developer, you need to populate the service with the tasks that will later be availble for the clients to run.
+As the developer, you need to populate the service with the tasks that will later be available for the clients to run.

-For each task you want to implement, a [BaseTask](dragonscales/tasks.py) subclass needs to be created along with its functionality (under the `run` member function).
-The following is a very basic example of a [Task](tests/tasks/task.py):
+For each task you want to expose, a [BaseTask](dragonscales/tasks.py) subclass needs to be created.
+The `run` method is invoked to execute the task.
+The following is a basic example of a [Task](tests/tasks/task.py):

 ```python
 class Task(tasks.BaseTask):